Titan Planet Logo

 Typed route parameters are validated before the action runs.

-export function getUser(req) {
+export function run(req: Context) {

 return {